 From crying to single-word expressions.
 From needing to be held throughout the day to walking.
 Or from diapers to underwear.
-These are the most significant and celebrated milestones occurring within the first three years of a child’s life.
+These are the most significant and celebrated milestones within the first three years of a child’s life.
 And when our rapidly developing babies start to show signs of regressive behavior, it can be baffling.

 Moms and dads are integral in nurturing language and developing strength, balance, and coordination to achieve physical independence.
 Language and physical prowess grow at a rapid rate in the early years.
 Both parents and children take joyful pride in the outcomes of their collaborative efforts.

 But what happens when children with the capacity for language suddenly refuse to use their words?
 Suddenly, they resort back to crying and screaming to communicate ideas, feelings, and needs.
 What are parents to think when they go from chasing down their tiny track stars to being begged to be carried 24/7?
 And, when a fully potty trained 3-year-old suddenly starts having frequent accidents and insists on wearing a diaper to go poop, what are parents to do?

 Regressive Behaviors May Show Growth

 Regressive behaviors can be confusing and even worrisome for parents.
 Parents can struggle to figure out why there has been a sudden relapse in their child’s progress.
-There may also be a certain level of worry that there might be something wrong.
+There may also be a certain level of worry that something might be wrong.

-It is not uncommon for regressive behaviors to be interpreted as a sign that a child is overwhelmed, confused, and needs assistance.
+Regressive behaviors are not uncommon to be interpreted as a sign that a child is overwhelmed, confused, and needs assistance.
 For example, when a child cries and points to a sippy cup of milk, a parent’s instinct is to give the milk immediately because the child must be thirsty.
 When a child wants to be held frequently, the natural tendency is to provide comfort to soothe the perceived insecurity.
 When there is a sudden refusal to eliminate in the potty, moms and dads frequently give in and give the child a diaper.